guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

-In this paper we propose a designing framework of AI system, called LLP.
-LLP system is based on LLM and have the ability to learn in the conversation with human.
+In this paper we propose a framework of AI system, called LIC system.
+LIC system is based on LLM and have the ability to learn in the conversation with human.

 The LLP system has these modules:

 1) LLM to do conversation with human.
 2) An intent recognition module to determine when to update knowledge in the system.
+3) An data management module to update the training dataset.

 ## 2. The AI system